osmandapp/web/main/docs/user/navigation/route-navigation.md

 _<Translate android="true" ids="android_button_seq"/> <Translate android="true" ids="shared_string_menu,shared_string_navigation"/>_

 Next, you'll need to set the starting point and the destination.
 As for the starting point, you can choose your current location, [Favorite location](../map/point-layers-on-map.md#favorites), select a point on the map or use [an address](../search/index.md).
-You can also set a starting point by long tapping on the map and choosing ['Directions from'](../map/map-context-menu.md#directions-to--from) in [Map Context menu](../map/map-context-menu.md).
+You can also set a starting point by long tap on the map and choosing [Directions from](../map/map-context-menu.md#directions-to--from) in [Map Context menu](../map/map-context-menu.md).
 To navigate to a point, just press the navigation button in its context menu.

 ![Navigation screen select point Android](@site/static/img/navigation/route/navigation_points_android.png)